 Our attorneys and lawyers also have substantial experience in business and corporate law ranging from organizing an LLC, corporation or partnership to litigating a contract or commercial dispute.

 Our personal injury and RI automobile accident practice goes well beyond the standard Rhode Island and Massachusetts auto accident.
-We help clients with slip and fall (premises liability), RI Car accident, Auto / Motor Vehicle Accidents, truck accidents (Semi and Tractor Trailer Trucking collisions & 18 wheelers), construction accident, hit and run, under insured or uninsured motorist claims, wrongful Death, dog bites, bicycle accidents, fatal crashes, insurance disputes, premises liability, motorcycle / Bike accidents and other negligence cases.
+We help clients with slip and fall (premises liability), RI Car accident, Auto / Motor Vehicle Accidents, truck accidents (Semi and Tractor Trailer Trucking collisions & 18 wheelers), construction accident, hit and run, under insured or uninsured motorist claims, wrongful Death, hernia mesh injuries, dog bites, bicycle accidents, fatal crashes, insurance disputes, premises liability, motorcycle / Bike accidents and other negligence cases.

 Rhode Island Personal Injury Lawyer and RI car accident attorney, David Slepkow has authored numerous RI Personal Injury Attorney written Articles which can be found at: Rhode Island Personal Injury and Car Accident Law Center and Providence Car Accident Blog.
 RI personal injury attorney, Slepkow will help you get the highest settlement possible.
 The East Providence personal injury lawyers at SS&A also help clients with pedestrian accidents in RI, drunk driving crashes (DUI / DWI and OUI), automobile collision, rear end car accidents, t-bone mishaps, fatal motorcycle accident and deadly bike collisions.